plone/volto/docs/source/upgrade-guide/index.md

 2. Completely remove all imports and exports from your project's `src/config`

 !!! warning
-    Of course, the add-ons you might be using might need to migrate to use the new configuration registry too.
+    The add-ons you might be using might need to migrate to use the new configuration registry too.
 Make sure all of them are already migrated.

 ## Upgrading to Volto 11.x.x